CandyCoded/CandyCoded/README.md

 ### CameraFollow2D

-Attach the CameraFollow2D component to any gameobject that moves independently of the camera.
-Utilizing the constraint options allows for the camera to be bound to a certain gameobject or custom bounds settings, or locking any of the axis from moving at all.
+Attach the CameraFollow2D component to any GameObject that moves independently of the camera.
+Utilizing the constraint options allows for the camera to be bound to a certain GameObject or custom bounds settings, or locking any of the axis from moving at all.

 ![](https://media.giphy.com/media/3ohc19nAziNNVAQ4I8/giphy.gif)

 ### CameraFollow3D

-Attach the CameraFollow3D component to any gameobject that moves independently of the camera.
+Attach the CameraFollow3D component to any GameObject that moves independently of the camera.
 Utilizing the constraint options allows for the camera to either stay a certain distance from the object or lock any of the axis from moving at all.

 ![](https://media.giphy.com/media/e7QN9KYhCIpqV9c1X4/giphy.gif)